titouanc/softarch/assignment1/report.md

 ### Fishbowl

-* Communicational cohesion because the module groups data and methods related to a `List<Fish>`
+* Communicational cohesion because the module groups data and methods related to a list of `Fish`
-* Coupling with the List and Fish classes (external coupling ?)??????????????????????????????????????? je dirais message coupling en relisant https://en.wikipedia.org/wiki/Coupling_%28computer_programming%29 mais pas sur du tout
+* The use of the `List` and `Fish` classes introduces external coupling

 ### SmartFish

 * Communicational cohesion because this module group every data related to a `SmartFish`.
 * Subclass coupling with `Fish`

-### Main
+### Main (Demo17)

-* Procedural cohesion because methods are called in the order they need to be.
+* Procedural cohesion because methods are called in the order they need to be
-* Mais respecte l'encapsulation (pas de content coupling) external coupling, common coupling??????????????????????????,
+* `Main` is only message coupled to barely all the other classes of the package